Harold Uris: Biography

 Harold and Percy Uris created the Uris Brothers Foundation in 1956, and gave money to Cornell, Columbia, and the Metropolitan Museum of Art.
 Harold Uris was a Cornell trustee from 1967 to 1972, and was an influential member of Cornell's Buildings and Properties Committee.
 Two buildings bear his name on Cornell's Ithaca campus.
 A social sciences building built in 1972 was named for Uris and his brother Percy.
-Earlier in 1962, the main University Library building was renamed Uris Library.
+Earlier in 1962, the old University Library building was renamed Uris Library.
 In 1998, the Uris Brothers Foundation was dissolved after donating all its remaining assets: $10 million to the Metropolitan Museum of Art, $10 million to the Central Park Conservancy, $3 million to the New York Public Library, $3 million to Thirteen/WNET, $2.5 million to Carnegie Hall, and $1.5 million to the New School for Social Research.

 In 1983, Uris donated $10 million to establish the Ruth and Harold D. Uris Center of Education at the Metropolitan Museum of Art.